 There’s no question that exercise is essential for your heart health.
 But it turns out vitamin D also has a more critical role in heart health than most folks realize.

 Vitamin D is actually a hormone which you have receptors for throughout your entire body.
 This includes receptors in your heart muscles and the walls of your blood vessels.2,3,4 You can think of them like locks, and vitamin D is the key.

 Experts say drooping D levels raise your heart risk making you more likely to suffer from hypertension, heart failure, heart disease and even sudden death.5,6,7

 And according to the Health Professionals Follow-up Study, vitamin D deficiency can raise your risk for a heart attack a chilling 200 percent.8 Plus vitamin D deficiency could send your risk for dying from a stroke shooting up 50 percent.9

 Simply put, maintaining healthy vitamin D levels is absolutely necessary to lower your heart risk and keep your heart in tip top shape.10

 Heart hero duo teams up for better heart health

 But according to Johns Hopkins researchers combining exercise and healthy D levels could send your heart health soaring.

-When the scientists dug deep into the data from over 10,000 health records and survey responses spanning a 20-year period the dream team rose to the top of the heap.
-The researchers say when you combine exercise with high levels of vitamin D they have a synergistic effect, and their combined benefits add up to more than the sum of their separate effects alone.
+Scientists dug deep into the data from over 10,000 health records and survey responses spanning a 20-year period.
+And the dream team rose to the top of the heap.
+The researchers say when you combine exercise with high levels of vitamin D they have a synergistic effect.
+And their combined benefits add up to more than the sum of their separate effects alone.